playframework/playframework/documentation/manual/working/commonGuide/database/Evolutions.md

 Automatic merge failed; fix conflicts and then commit the result.
 ```

 Each developer has created a `2.sql` evolution script.
-So developer A needs to merge the contents of this file:
+So Jamie needs to merge the contents of this file:

 ```
 <<<<<<< HEAD